fankayii/CanvasNotifyer/README.md

 This project is not affiliated with Canvas or Instructure.
 It is an independent tool created to enhance the Canvas experience for its users.

 ## Contributions:
 Contributions and improvements to this project are welcome.
-Feel free to submit pull requests, report issues, or suggest new features to enhance Canvas Data Fetcher further.
+Feel free to submit pull requests, report issues, or suggest new features to enhance Canvas Notifyer further.

 ## Future Plans
 - Adding graph for assignment points
 - Adding `PraireLearn` and `WebWork`
+- Notification function for having assignments within 24hrs